scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 In some cases, these choices make little difference to the results, but in other cases they have significant impact; the user might have some physical intuition as to which is most important, or alternatively may want to run the same physical parameters with several different model parameters to examine the effects.
 Below we list some choices which are available in atoMEC, very approximately in decreasing order of impact (but this can depend strongly on the system under consideration):

-* the **boundary condition** used to solve the KS equations (:ref:`eq:kseqn`)
+* the **boundary conditions** used to solve the KS equations
 * the treatement of the **unbound electrons**, which means those with energy above a certain threshold
 * the choice of **exchange** and **correlation** functionals
 * the **spin** polarization and magnetization

 We do not discuss the theory and impact of these different choices in this paper.
-Rather, we direct readers to Refs. :cite:`PRR_AA` and ?? in which all of these choices are discussed.
+Rather, we direct readers to Refs. :cite:`PRR_AA` and :cite:`arxiv_KG` in which all of these choices are discussed.

 In atoMEC, the ion-sphere model is controlled by the `models.ISModel` object.
-Continuing with our Aluminium example, we choose the so-called "Neumann" boundary condition, with a "quantum" treatment of the unbound electrons, and choose the LDA exchange functional (which is also the default).
+Continuing with our Aluminium example, we choose the so-called "neumann" boundary condition, with a "quantum" treatment of the unbound electrons, and choose the LDA exchange functional (which is also the default).
 This model is set up as

 .. code-block:: python